-As part of occupational safety committee meetings (ASA meetings), the status of occupational safety is regularly reviewed and critically evaluated.
-Participants in the ASA meetings include representatives of employees, employers, and, in part, the company doctor.
-The goal of the ASA meetings is to identify and eliminate potential hazards before an accident occurs.
-Regular inspections of the facility are also part of the ASA meetings.
+The occupational health and safety situation in the company is regularly reviewed and critically scrutinised at health and safety committee meetings (ASA meetings).
+Participants in the ASA meetings are representatives of the employees and the employer as well as, in some cases, the company doctor.
+The aim of the ASA meetings is to recognise and eliminate potential hazards before an accident at work occurs.
+Regular inspections of the company are part of the ASA meetings.

-In the event of a work accident, the course of the accident is traced, and measures to prevent further accidents are agreed upon.
-Representatives of both employees and employers, as well as, if possible, the injured employee, participate in the accident investigation.
-Every accident resulting in at least a 3-day work absence is reported to the trade association, and corrective measures are developed.
+In the event of an accident at work, the course of the accident is analysed and measures to prevent further accidents are agreed.
+The accident investigations are attended by representatives of the employees and the employer and, if possible, the accident victim himself.
+Every accident resulting in at least three days' absence from work is reported to the employers' liability insurance association and corrective measures are developed.